mrsneaky29/Random-FOSS-Password-Generator/README.md

 Instructions
 Download the zip file
 Extract it
-Run the python file(You can see it first)
+Run the python file(You can inspect it first)
 If the program closes without you clicking error at the end, it means there was an error.
 There are no error codes currently.